ISucena/community-starter-kit/README.md

 DESCRIPTION PLACEHOLDER

-* What the project does
-* How users can get started with the project
-* Where users can get help with your project
+* A GitHub App built with [probot](https://github.com/probot/probot) that celebrates new user activity within your repository.

 FEATURES PLACEHOLDER